murf80/dvd-chaos/README.md

 ----------------
 * Rails blows away python/django.
 Was very impressed with the amount of effort put into generators, etc.  Very easy/efficient to use.
-* You'll notice varying degrees or proper tests.
+* You'll notice varying degrees of proper tests.
 Took me a bit to get the feel of cucumber, and I didn't have time to go back and refactor the early tests.
 In addition, I am sure there are better ways to validate results that one picks up over time.
 I also went back and forth on how generic/specific to make the